Canadian Lutheran World Relief

 Finances

-CLWR has $6.1m in funding reserves.
-Its funding reserves can cover just under nine months of annual program costs.
+CLWR has $16.4m in reserve funds (cash and investments).
+The reserves can cover 73%, or just under nine months of program costs.

-Charity Intelligence has sent this update to Canadian Lutheran World Relief for review.
-Changes and edits may be forthcoming
+This charity report is an update that has been sent for review to Canadian Lutheran World Relief.
+Changes and edits may be forthcoming.

 Financial Review